-In a nutshell, a commercial vehicle is one used to convey goods and materials instead of passengers.
-It may be able to transport up to three people, but space behind the seating will be used to carry items, taking up most of the vehicle’s available room.
+In a nutshell, a commercial van is one used to convey goods and materials instead of passengers.
+It may be able to transport up to three people, but space behind the seating will be used to carry items, taking up most of the vans available room.

-HMRC regards commercial vehicles as working tools, and therefore they are not taxed as much.
+HMRC regards commercial vans as working tools, and therefore they are not taxed as much.

-But a vehicle isn’t classed as ‘commercial’ just because a business uses it.
+But a van isn't classed as 'commercial' just because a business uses it.
 The DVLA also classifies vehicles based on manufacturing specs.

 Panel vans, with their boxy shape and big, roomy rear cargo bays, are common kinds of commercial vehicles seen on the UK's roads, and the Transporter, when used in this format, is definitely classed as a commercial vehicle.